kdion4891/laravel-livewire-tables/readme.md

         }
     }

+In the query method is possible to change the like operator to allow the use of "ilike" operator in postgresql.

 You don't have to use the `render()` method in your table component or worry about a component view, because the package handles that automatically.

 # Using Table Components